 Chiang Mai is one of the most magical cities in the world.
 It’s one of the only places I’ve ever been where the masses of tourists don’t deflate the mood.
 Everyone who comes here is transfixed by the old walled city, and somehow, it still feels like you’re being let in on a big secret.

-When I was a kid there was this made-for TV movie I loved called “The Night Train to Kathmandu” (starring a teenage Milla Jovovic).
-An American girl is forced to move to Nepal with her family, where she falls in love with a local boy who turns out to be the prince of an invisible city in the high Himalaya.
+When I was a kid there was this made-for TV movie I loved called “The Night Train to Kathmandu.”
+The story goes like this: an American girl is forced to move to Nepal with her family, where she falls in love with a local boy who turns out to be the prince of an invisible city in the high Himalaya.
 They steal away so they can be together, and at the end, a beautiful city appears out of thin air, and she leaves to join her prince and reign over the hidden kingdom.

-That’s kind of what arriving in Chiang Mai is like.
-It feels like the city has chosen to reveal itself to you.
+That’s kind of what arriving in Chiang Mai feels like.
+As is the city has chosen to reveal itself to you.